AgileVentures/asyncvoter-slack-command/README.md

 This is an experimental branch by Raphael Krausz - but feel free to join me.

-### Implementing DI for persistence

-Currently I am implementing putting a dependency injection pattern onto the persistence layer.

-### Outcomes:

-- Mongo and Redis can be used interchangeably.
-- Interoperability with other databases / persistence stores can be added in with minimal effort.
-- Write an interface to the store and inject it in as the persistence layer.

-#
+## Currently implementing unit tests - mongo

+ - next to ensure all other unit tests are present
+ - Then integration tests
+ - as soon as the first unit tests in, we can put this to staging, and start this branch as the new development branch

 ## Usage